 An authentic recipe for Italian Wine Biscuits originating from the region of Naples.
 This popular finger food is easy to make and so addictive.

-Have you ever had cookies made with wine?
+Have you ever tasted Italian cookies made with wine?

-I first tasted these wonderful cookies at a fundraising bake sale at work.
+I first sampled these wonderful cookies at a fundraising bake sale at work.

 The taste and texture of these wine biscuits are very unique.

 The best way to describe them is the fusion of a cookie and taralli.
 Some would also describe them as biscotti-like cookies.

-Just like these Italian Wine Cookies, they are unleavened and so easy to make.
+Just like my other traditional recipe for Italian wine cookies, they are unleavened and so easy to make.

 - Dry Ingredients.
 Flour, baking powder and salt.